Airtable-Labs/airtable-tableau-wdc/README.md

 https://airtable-labs.github.io/airtable-tableau-wdc
 ```

-For additional information and notes, including a mapping of Airtable field types to Tableau column data types and roles you can expect to experience, visit the [NOTES.md](NOTES.md file in this repo)
+For additional information and notes, including a mapping of Airtable field types to Tableau column data types and roles you can expect to experience, visit the [NOTES.md file in this repo](NOTES.md)
 * Note that the Metadata API is currently available to Airtable Enterprise customers.
 Customers on other plans can request Metadata API access [here](https://airtable.com/shrWl6yu8cI8C5Dh3).

 ----